 I’ve been reviewing a lot of the big hitters in the pickleball paddle industry, so I wanted to find out if any of the up-and-comers were making anything worth trying.
-I found a new thermoformed paddle that I enjoyed playing with and can’t wait to dive into the review to share my thoughts.
+I found a new thermoformed paddle that I enjoyed playing with, and I can’t wait to dive into the review to share my thoughts.

 I am talking about the Neonic Force 16mm paddle in this review.
-This is a very new pickleball paddle company out of Southern California and they only offer one model right now either with green lettering or pin lettering that both look very nice set on an all black carbon fiber face.
+This is a very new pickleball paddle company out of Southern California and they only offer one model right now either with green or pink lettering that both look very nice set on an all black carbon fiber face.

 Neonic Force Paddle Review